 You’re likely not the only person searching in a given area for the perfect property to flip.
 That means you want to get to a promising flip before anyone else.
 There are many different avenues to finding a flip.
 They include good old-fashioned networking, making an offer when you see a for-sale sign pop up in your neighborhood, or scooping up an off-market house in pre-foreclosure.
 The ideal flip is an underpriced home needing minimal work in a solid or up-and-coming neighborhood.

 Developing a network of people who know that you’re in the market for flippable homes is a great way to find gems.
 Your network could be people involved in real estate or real estate investments who can tip you off about opportunities.
-Certain real estate agents specialize in distressed properties or in pre foreclosures and foreclosures, and you may want to team up with one.
+Certain real estate agents specialize in pre foreclosures and foreclosures.
+You may want to team up with one.
 If you’re new, you might want to apprentice with another flipper.
 Or, go to local meetups of people in the industry.